iAliJ/shop-swift-frontend/README.md

 # E-Commerce wholsale App Frontend

-Wholsale team
 ## Overview

-The Shop Swift is an e-commerce  platform for multiple products for shops or companies to show their products for the customers online.
+The Shop Swift is an e-commerce platform for whole sales of products, where seller can post their shops and products to buyer.
+The app is powered by MERN stack.

 ## ERD:
 ![ERD](https://github.com/iAliJ/shop-swift-backend/assets/47180374/81e48a28-2fc2-4b77-9fca-fa58f345c1bd)